IBM/telco-network-cloud-drivers/content/installation/lm/openshift/openshift.md

 - Check that Tiller role is correct by command `helm ls`.
 There should be an empty output.

 ## Security policies for LM's Foundation chart
-These configuration steps only apply to Agile Lifecycle Manager (ALM) `helm-foundation` chart (version 2.1 GA).
+These configuration steps only apply to Telco Network Cloud Orchestration (TNCO) `helm-foundation` chart (version 2.1 GA).

 - Grant all authenticated users access to the `anyuid` security context constraint (SCC):
 ```